-Your data will always be dealt with responsibly and in accordance with the Data Protection Act 1998 and the new laws.
+Your data will always be dealt with responsibly and in accordance with the Data Protection Act 2018 and GDPR.
 Information stored or collected about you helps us improve our service and helps to make sure that any agreement you have with us is run smoothly.

 For example, your information may be used to:

 Any debit card details provided to us either during the loan application or subsequently, will be used to take further payments both on your current loan and on any subsequent loans in accordance with the instructions you’ve given us.